PRP IN GENEVA

 photo results mesotherapy Geneva

-PRP is an autologous product (taken from and reinjected into the same patient), so side effects are minimal and there is no risk of disease transmission.
 This treatment is safe and well tolerated, but like any procedure, it may have side effects.
 Patients may experience mild pain or sensitivity at the injection sites.
-Redness, bruising, or slight swelling may also occur after treatment.
-These effects are moderate and resolve within a few days.
+Redness, bruising or slight swelling may also occur after the treatment.
+These effects are moderate and disappear within a few days.

-PRP for hair – patient reviews
+Opinion on PRP for hair

-Reviews of PRP for hair loss are positive.
-Many patients report a noticeable improvement in hair density and quality after a few sessions.
-They particularly appreciate using their own blood.
-However, results may vary from person to person, and several sessions are often necessary to observe significant improvements.
-Overall, patient satisfaction is high.
+Opinions on PRP for hair loss are positive.
+Many patients describe a noticeable improvement in hair density and quality after a few sessions.
+They particularly appreciate the use of their own blood.

-PRP for the face – patient reviews
+Opinion on PRP for the face

 Who is the PRP intended for?